Skip Ahead To

 - Supplemental revenue could come from the sale of dance shoes, clothing, or costumes

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your ballroom dance lessons business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your ballroom dance lessons business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements